 A Storm of Swords

-Margaery is accompanied by a train of ladies when she arrives in King's Landing to become Joffrey's queen consort.
-Most are either her relatives or the daughters of her father's bannermen, while others are to be her ladies-in-waiting.
+Now betrothed to King Joffrey I Baratheon, Margaery travels to King's Landing.
+She is accompanied by a train of ladies, most of whom are either relatives of her or the daughters of her father's bannermen, while others are to be her ladies-in-waiting.
 They include Alla, Elinor, and Megga Tyrell; Lady Alysanne Bulwer; Lady Alyce Graceford; Lady Taena Merryweather; Meredyth Crane; and Septa Nysterica.